christoffercarlsson/dotfiles/README.md

 ### Step 2 - Restart your terminal

-After you've run the commands listed above, quit and re-open your terminal for all changes takes effect.
+After you've run the command listed above, quit and re-open your terminal for all changes takes effect.

 ### Step 3 - Enter your Git credentials